doitintl/iris3/README.md

 #### Integration test

 * `integration_test.sh` creates a Google App Engine app and cloud resources and tests against them.
   See the file for instructions.
-* It's an easy sanity check, for example, that you have the right permissions.
+* It's an easy sanity check to be sure that, for example, that you have the right permissions.
 * It works against two test projects that you specify.

 #### Testing the  Cloud Scheduler scheduled labeling